#momfithero Just do the Work!

 How did your prolapse feel after you stopped breastfeeding?

 It stopped feeling like pad wearing after the first month, but it was always there.
-Honestly, I stopped noticing it all together.
+Honestly, I stopped noticing it altogether.
 I never gave it any more thought except that my uterus always sat really low and on the first day of my period it felt like it could just about drop right out of me.
 This was extremely uncomfortable for a day or so, but I just thought it was my new normal.
 Those last few aches, I just accepted as part of my ordinary life.

 Peeing when I sneezed, I accepted as part of life.
 Being able to jump at a kid’s birthday party on the inflatables was just something I would miss out on.
 There was a particular message I internalized outside of the usual “that’s just normal now,” and it was that I had somehow missed my opportunity to heal from having a baby because I did not do something right away.
 Like the window is small and only open just immediately postpartum.
 If you miss it, that’s it, you missed it.